tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Across the globe big things are happening at herbaria, from digitisation to museum accreditation and relocation of collections.
 The role of curation staff is changing, longstanding procedures and techniques are being adapted whilst entirely new protocols and methods must be developed and implemented to cope with e.g. the global rise of sampling and image requests.
 The aim for this workshop is to bring colleagues working with herbarium collections together in one place to promote lively discussion, share ideas and, most importantly, solutions to these challenges.

 We'd like to invite those with practical day-to-day curation experience to learn and share ideas in a friendly workshop.
 We would take suggestions from the attendees in advance on the most pressing discussion points to address.
 These suggestions would then form the basis of the workshop, being sent to the attendees in advance to prepare for.
 Using collections experience and expertise from herbaria around the globe, we seek to bring colleagues representing herbaria of different type, size and location together to encourage a fascinating and collaborative discussion.
-Actions and solutions will be recorded in a document and shared after the workshop."
+Actions and solutions will be recorded in a document and shared after the workshop.

 ## WKSH03 Photography Workshop: Camera basics for field and collections photography